slco-2016/q1_report_long/_pages/researchinsights_page.md

 	- “[I] knew I was going to be dirty and I fell back into the same thing and my attitude from that... fxxx it”* - Client, Criminal Justice Services
 - Observations
 	1. Small errors, such as a missed an appointment or failed a drug test, can lead to a spiral effect where the client thinks they are in such a greater degree of severity in terms of noncompliance that further “descent” is minor and inevitable.
 Strong comparisons might be drawn to behavior surrounding, for example, debt.
-- Ideas/Opportunities: How might we make it easier for people who to comply with their supervision to do so?
+- Ideas/Opportunities: How might we make it easier for people who want to comply with their supervision to do so?
 Also, how might we give people who are not motivated reasons to comply?
 	1. Assist in the pursuit of personal goals in parallel to completing  supervision requirements.
 	2.Incentivise compliance by making them eligible for a lottery to refund some of the supervision fees already paid.